treasure-data/treasure-boxes/machine-learning/recommendation/docs/more.md

 Here, let us see `recommend.dig`, the workflow we demonstrated at the beginning `$ td wf run ...`.
 This workflow basically follows several sub-steps to make recommendation on TD:

-1. Split rows in the original table into **training** and **testing** rows.
+1. Split rows in the original table into **80% training** and **20% testing** rows.
-2. Build a recommendation model for the training data; that is, apply the MF technique for a training user-item-rating matrix.
+2. Build a recommendation model for the 80% training data; that is, apply the MF technique for a training user-item-rating matrix.
 3. Predict ratings for missing user-item pairs based on matrix multiplication.
 4. For each user, select top-k highest-predicted items as a recommendation list.